mhoffman/kmos/doc/source/tutorials/first_model_api.rst

-.. [#proc_minilanguage]  You will have describe all processes
+.. [#proc_minilanguage]  You will have to describe all processes
                          in terms of  `conditions` and
-                         `actions` and you find a more complete description can be found in the
+                         `actions` and you find a more complete description in the
                          :ref:`topic guide <proc_mini_language>`
                          to the process description syntax.